Sometimes even the smallest adventures can produce the best life lessons.

 Our trek through the frigid river water turned out to be like a portal from mediocre to memorable.
 The easy thing would have been to turn back, but we really would have had to rush and that would definitely have ruined the experience.
 Instead, we did the crazy, uncomfortable, and slightly scary thing, and it elevated an otherwise pleasant hike to the adventure level.
 That twenty or thirty seconds of rushing down the flooded trail, heart-racing and feeling like my legs were going to freeze off at a moment's notice, will be forever cemented in my memory as an amazing experience in an absolutely stunning place.

 The lesson I learned?
 Oftentimes, is the uncomfortable things that make the difference.
 It's when we force ourselves outside of our comfort zones that we find the extraordinary.

 Whether it's on a vacation in the wilderness, or an opportunity at work, or a chance to serve your community, it's tempting to do the easy thing and turn back, or just walk on past.
 But I urge you to do something this week to step outside your usual routine, skip the easy option, and do the uncomfortable.
 You might just find yourself making some amazing memories, meeting new friends, or gaining other rewards you never even knew were possible!

-If you're looking for a beautiful and durable journal or sketchbook to document your adventures, you're in luck!
-I make hand bound leather journals and other gear for outdoor adventures, all available in the Dear Summit Supply Co.
+If you're looking for beautiful and durable shirts and gear your adventures, you're in luck!
+I make hand printed, eco-friendly t-shirts, vinyl stickers, and more for outdoor adventures, all available in the Dear Summit Supply Co.
 Store!